Thanks to you, too, for tuning in to this, your favorite radio station for the excellence in broadcasting network, the Rush Limbaugh program.

 But the fact of the matter is, he's off having a good time back at the Bob Hope Desert Classic.

-You can go to RushLimbaugh.com, Rush Limbaugh.com, and you'll be able to see him having some fun out there.
+You can go to rushlimbaugh.com, rushlimbaugh.com, and you'll be able to see him having some fun out there.

 He'll be back this next week.

-We're at the uh East Coast office of the Limbaugh Institute for Advanced Conservative Studies, where there's never a final exam, but we are tested daily.
+We're at the East Coast office of the Limbaugh Institute for Advanced Conservative Studies, where there's never a final exam, but we are tested daily.

-And by the way, quick note uh phone number 800 28282, 800-282-2882.
+And by the way, quick note, phone number, 800-282-2882, 800-282-2882.

 That line always open to you because we want to hear what you have to say.

-But a little unfinished business from the last hour, Roy in Dearborn, uh, and anybody who's listening in a situation where uh you know the signal for AM doesn't come into buildings or have problems in certain areas, of course, the answer is podcasting.
+And anybody who's listening in a situation where the signal for AM doesn't come into buildings or have problems in certain areas, of course, the answer is podcasting.

-And in fact, to this program, podcasts.
+And in fact, this program, podcasts.

-You can go to Rush Limbaugh.com and it'll all be explained to you there.
+You can go to rushlimbaugh.com and it'll all be explained to you there.

 And I don't know if HD radio or any of that other new stuff is going to change that.

-I just don't know, but I do know that podcasting does work.
+But I do know that podcasting does work.

-Obviously, uh Kenneth, you have gotten my attention.
+Obviously, Kenneth, you have gotten my attention.

 My name's Paul W. Smith.

-Well, I appreciate you having me on, Paul, and uh it sure is in the news, and the story, by the way, is going to be coming to New York next one next month when uh Iran's case gets referred to the UN Security Council.
+And the story, by the way, is going to be coming to New York next month when Iran's case gets referred to the U.N.
+Security Council.

-I mean, it is it's madness.
+I mean, it's madness.

 Add to that nuclear weaponry and a hate for the United States, and it gets our attention.

-Uh it it sure does.
+It sure does.

-Now, the those statements that you just mentioned about the Holocaust were uttered by the new Iranian president, uh Mahmoud Madinijad, and this is the man who has also said that Israel should be wiped off the map.
+Now, those statements that you just mentioned about the Holocaust were uttered by the new Iranian president, Mahmoud Mahdi Nijad.

 So you've got intent, and now you've got capability.